samuelbruce/sqlite_diff_and_merge/readme.txt

 		python.exe "C:\Users\Xero\wkspaces\sqlite_diff_and_merge\sqlite_diff_and_merge.py" @sourcefile @destinationfile
 	select "Use with files that match the following pattern:" and enter .db
+	change the order of rules so that .db rule is applied before $text and $bin

 Preferences -> Merge tools -> Add
 	select "External merge tool"